It's time West Seattle, time to restore our murals.

 The result was 11 unique art pieces, and for more than a quarter-century, the murals have brought to life the rich history of much of the Duwamish peninsula – the very definition of tangible community-building.

-Now in 2018 we have received a generous gift from Adah Cruzen, the widow of Earl.
-The funds will serve as a match for the community fundraising.
+In 2018 we have received a generous gift from Adah Cruzen, the widow of Earl.
+The funds will serve as a match for community fundraising.
 Together we can not only restore the murals to their former vibrant glory, but replace the mural that was removed in 2016.

-We've already renovated the Morgan Street Market Mural (July, 2018), but we have a long way to go.
+We've already renovated a number of the murals but we have a long way to go.
 Our hope to also have funds to keep the murals free of graffiti, but to also begin a foundation fund for the vision of future murals in West Seattle.
 We hope you can help us!

 You can choose to pay via check made payable to the West Seattle Junction Association 4210 SW Oregon St, Suite A Seattle WA 98116 or securely via this funding site.